DataUAcademy/AI-Powered-Sales-Analysis-Forecasting-for-Business-Growth/README.md

   "The line chart for daily revenue shows fluctuations with significant spikes, highlighting key sales events or promotions.
 For example, a notable peak at $178K is visible, showcasing an exceptional sales day, likely corresponding to the Black Friday sales event."

 ![Sales Dashboard](https://github.com/Famz21/AI-Powered-Sales-Analysis-Forecasting-for-Business-Growth/assets/125658739/ddde9cab-ddae-4fdb-bf2a-f88346813503)

+For full experience and interaction with the dashboard, Here is the link to the dashboard: [AI-Powered Sales Analysis](https://www.novypro.com/project/ai-powered-sales-analysis)
 ## Logistics Dashboard

 This logistics overview highlights our platform's extensive reach, efficient order processing, customer-centric payment options, and exceptional delivery performance.
 These insights enable us to continuously refine our logistics strategies and maintain a high level of service quality.